-ICOE24 - PRODUCT DESIGN AND DEVELOPMENT (THEORY)
+ICOE23 - PRODUCT DESIGN AND DEVELOPMENT (THEORY & PRACTICE)

 - 1. The aim of this course is to inculcate into the student the spirit of innovation and entrepreneurship.
 This is achieved in this course by making the students to develop a marketable product on their own as a group.
-At the end of this two semester course, the students will learn how to know the needs of the society and solve them using the technical knowledge at their disposal. - 2.
-In this semester the students will learn some of the general concepts needed for new product development and simultaneously learn how to interact with the society outside the campus to learn about its needs.
-They also learn about how to get prototypes fabricated outside the campus.
+At the end of this semester course, the students will learn how to know the needs of the society and solve them using the technical knowledge at their disposal. - 2.
+The students will learn some of the general concepts needed for new product development and simultaneously learn how to interact with the society outside the campus to learn about its needs.
+They also learn about how to get prototypes fabricated outside the campus. - 3.
+The students will fabricate an alpha prototype and test it for its conformity to the design specifications at the beginning of the next academic session - 4.
+After demonstration of the alpha prototype, they proceed to fabricate a beta prototype that is acceptable in the market-place